 The Permittee must prevent damage and maintain the integrity of their storage facilities by controlling vegetation and animals on the structure and by repairing structures as necessary to bring it back up to design specifications.

-If necessary, the Permittee must periodically remove accumulated solids from liquid storage structures in order to maintain design volume.
-Ensure that any liner in the liquid storage structure is not damaged during maintenance.
+The Permittee must periodically measure and remove accumulated solids from liquid storage structures as necessary in order to maintain design volume.
+Permittee must also ensure that any liner in the liquid storage structure is not damaged during maintenance.
 The MPPP must specify how leaks, if using a synthetic liner (e.g. punctures in the plastic), will be detected and repaired.

 Waste Storage Pond Closure Procedures